Potential far-right victory in France seen as threat to EU

 The Associated Press

+STRASBOURG, France (AP) — French President Emmanuel Macron and extreme-right politician Marine Le Pen voiced two radically opposed visions of Europe on Tuesday: one resolutely advocating for the bloc of 27 nations, the other defending her French nationalist mottos.

-STRASBOURG, France (AP) — The thought of an extreme-right leader standing at the helm of the European Union would be abhorrent to most in the 27-nation bloc.
-But if Emmanuel Macron falters in the April 24 French presidential elections, it might be two weeks away.
+If Macron falters in France’s April 24 presidential runoff between the two, the far-right could be at the helm of the European Union, an abhorrent idea to most leaders in the bloc.

-Experts say a win for far-right candidate Marine Le Pen would have immense repercussions on the functioning of the EU.
-Not only would her coming to power damage the democratic values and commercial rules of the 27-nation bloc, but it would also threaten the EU’s common front and sanctions that have been built in response to Russia’s war in Ukraine.
+Experts say a win for Le Pen would have immense repercussions on the functioning of the EU.
+Not only would her coming to power damage the democratic values and commercial rules of the bloc, but it would also threaten the EU’s common front and sanctions in response to Russia’s war in Ukraine.

-Macron, the incumbent president with strong pro-European views, and Le Pen, an anti-immigration nationalist, couldn’t have more radically opposed visions of the EU.

 Macron headed on Tuesday to Strasbourg, the seat of the EU parliament, to speak about France’s role in Europe.
-All polls show he is the favorite in the vote, but Le Pen has significantly narrowed the gap compared with the last presidential election five years ago.
+All polls show he is the favorite in the runoff, but Le Pen has significantly narrowed the gap compared to when Macron handily won five years ago.

+“Nationalism is war,” Macron warned in front of thousands of supporters waiving French and European flags.

+At a time when “war is back on the European continent … it’s through Europe that we will build peace,” he said, welcoming a big Ukrainian flag being waived in front of the stage.

 France has always stood at the heart of the EU — a founding member that has partnered with neighbor and historical rival Germany to turn the bloc into an economic giant and an icon of Western values.
 To hand that vaunted perch to a far-right politician would be bad enough.
 But, as coincidence would have it, France also holds the EU’s rotating six-month presidency this spring, which also allows it to speak with the power of the 27.